dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Files and data stored externally from the vCon MUST be "signed" to ensure that they have not been modified.
 Objects that refer to a file which is externally stored from the vCon MUST have the parameters: url, alg and signature.
 These parameters are defined in the following subsections.
-The use of [SHA-512] hash for ensuring that the externnaly referenced data or file has not been modified, is defined in this document.
+The use of [SHA-512] hash for ensuring that the externally referenced data or file has not been modified, is defined in this document.
 Other methods of ensuring integrity may be added in the future.
-The following subsections define how the specific algoritym used and how that signature information is included in a vCon so that the content can be verified.
+The following subsections define how the specific algorithm used and how that signature information is included in a vCon so that the content can be verified.

 ### url